stock2shop/website/content/help/how-to/products/variable-products.md

 ## Variable Products

 A Variant contains information about each product option such as SKU, weight, price and availability (stock levels).
+Variants are one or more SKUs that make up a Product with options such as size and colour.

-In the below shoe example, you may hold 3 different sizes in 2 colours.
+In the below shoe example, we have 3 different sizes in 2 colours.

-The variants would look like this:
+The variants for a Shoe would look like this:

-### Example Shoe with variations
+## Shoe Product
 | SKU   |  Option 1<br>(Size)   |  Option 2<br>(Colour)   |  Quantity   |  Weight<br>(g) |
 | ------------ | :-------------: | :-------------: | :-------------: | :-------------: |
 | ABC-1  |  8  |  <span style="color:red">**Red**</span>  |  10  |  100 |